gluoneros/gluoneros/README.md

 # 👤 About Me:
 🚀 I am a passionate developer graduated Software Engineering & with a grade in Lic Maths and physics!
 I enjoy solving problems and creating solutions that make a positive impact.
-- 👀 I’m interested in Machine Learning, natural language processing.-
+- 👀 I’m interested in Machine Learning, natural language processing.- Backend with Python and java
 - 💞️ I’m looking to collaborate on free software project